 It's been about a year since I originally watched The Private Life of Plants, and now I'm watching it all over again.
 One of my absolute favorite scenes decribes the natural history of the Strangler Fig. Take it away Sir Attenborough:

-I am an undergraduate entomology major at Cornell University, class of 2009 (now at the FLIES facility, Texas A&M).
 At Cornell I developed an intense interest in spiders, specifically tarantulas and their kin.
 My favorite classes have all been centered around the process of evolution and I enjoy thinking about life from unusual theoretical perspectives.